Kevin W. Mannoia

-Kevin W. Mannoia is the Pastoral Coach at the Rock Church, San Diego.
-He is a Professor of Ministry and formerly the University Chaplain at Azusa Pacific University.
+Kevin W. Mannoia is the Consultant and Pastoral Coach for the Free Methodist Churches in Southern California and has previously served as Pastoral Coach at the Rock Church, San Diego.
+He is the host of the Anchored and Reaching Podcast and is a Professor of Ministry and formerly the University Chaplain at Azusa Pacific University.
 He was the President of the National Association of Evangelicals from 1999 to 2001.
 Prior to this, he served as Bishop of the Free Methodist Denomination overseeing the western U.S. and Asia.
 In addition to his principal role at Azusa Pacific University, he is Founder and Chair of the Wesleyan Holiness Consortium, a contemporary manifestation of the Holiness movement comprising denominations and institutions sharing a common heritage in the Wesleyan and Holiness tradition.
+Kevin is the Ambassador and Founding Chair of Aldersgate School of Ministry.
 He also serves as President of the International Council for Higher Education, an international organization of institutions of higher learning focused upon integrated learning in the Christian tradition.